Julius Ertlthaler

-Julius Ertlthaler (born 25 April 1997) is an Austrian professional footballer who plays as a midfielder for Austrian Bundesliga club WSG Tirol.
+Julius Konrad Ertlthaler (born 25 April 1997) is an Austrian professional footballer who plays as a midfielder for I liga club Wisła Kraków.

 Club career

 On 13 August 2020, he signed with TSV Hartberg.

 On 2 February 2022, Ertlthaler signed a 2.5-year contract with WSG Tirol.

+On 17 January 2024, he completed his first career move abroad, signing a one-and-a-half-year contract with Polish second-tier club GKS Tychy.
+He made his debut in the starting line-up for a 2–0 home win over Odra Opole on 16 February.

+On 14 June 2025, fellow I liga club Wisła Kraków announced the signing of Ertlthaler on a two-year deal.